 Before even leaving for Japan I had so much to do I had to pull an overnighter.
 I basically stayed up for 24 hrs and boarded a jet to San Francisco where I would begin the real journey.
 I fell asleep before we even took off and had about an hour an half of rest.

 Here is something not a lot people think about.
 If you do ever have an opportunity to head to Asia, you’ll need to know this.
-When you fly west for a 10 hour flight across the Pacific and across the International date line, you basically are flying towards the sun setting.
+When you fly west for a 10 hour flight across the Pacific and across the International date line, you basically are flying towards the sunset.
 What this means is, it is daylight… forever!

 What airlines do to combat this insanity is to close all the shades, turn off the lights and help give the illusion we are flying at night.
 Unless there is a meal, you’ll have no idea what is happening outside the magic tube.
-For the most part this is an effective trick but human curiosity sets in after sporadic sleep for several hours and one must look.
+For the most part this is an effective trick but human curiosity sets in after sporadic sleep for several hours upon waking, one must look.

 This was my view descending into Narita just outside of Tokyo, Japan.

 Then piercing light ripped through the cabin and everyone despised me immediately.
 We all were vampires at that moment.
 Truth be told, I think I annoyed my neighbors the entire 10 hours.
 At the point my phone slipped out of my hands and under the seat and somehow rolled back into the row behind me.
 (Not realizing this until after getting the couple next to me to stand up while I spread across all three seats to try and reach it) I knew I was the dick of the trip.
 We had another five hours at that point, too.
 I effected 6 people’s peace and comfort in one full sweep.
 Sorry strange east Indian lady behind me who doesn’t speak english, I know you weren’t expecting a grown man to pop his head over the seat and ask for his phone.
 I was humbled too